nixworks/public/news/2011/12/24/index.md

 ##### Fo Guang Shan
 ### [The Buddha Memorial Center of Fo Guang Shan in Kaohsiung, Taiwan, housing a tooth relic of Gautama Buddha, is consecrated. ](/news/2011/12/24/the-buddha-memorial-center-of-fo-guang-shan-in-kaohsiung-taiwan-housing-a-tooth-relic-of-gautama-buddha-is-consecrated.md)
-_Context: tooth relic, Taiwan, Fo Guang Shan, Gautama Buddha, Kaohsiung_
+_Context: Taiwan, Fo Guang Shan, Gautama Buddha, Kaohsiung, tooth relic_

 ##### Netherlands
 ### [Dutch actor and singer Johannes Heesters, the world's oldest performer, dies at the age of 108. ](/news/2011/12/24/dutch-actor-and-singer-johannes-heesters-the-world-s-oldest-performer-dies-at-the-age-of-108.md)